Zoddy/cushion/README.md

 	doc.info(callback)

-**callback** - callback function that will called, after retrieving information, or if there was an error
+**callback** - callback function(error, info) that will called, after retrieving information, or if there was an error

 ### copy document ###